 We have cracked down on dodgy operators, including by establishing a National Training Complaints Hotline for students and strengthening the powers of the regulator.

 HELPING YOUNG JOBSEEKERS

-- The “Prepare” stage involves intensive pre-employment training, focussing on skills such as working in a team, presentation, and IT.
+- “Prepare”: pre-employment training, focusing on skills like working in a team, presentation and IT.

-- The “Trial” stage involves internship placements, between 15-25 hours a week for four to twelve weeks, for which employers receive $1,000 and young people receive $200 a fortnight, on top of their benefits.
+- “Trial”: internship placements for four to twelve weeks, during which employers get $1,000 and young people get $200 a fortnight, on top of their benefits.

-- The “Hire” stage involves a wage subsidy, between $6,500 and $10,000, for employers who hire a young job seeker through this program.
+- “Hire”: wage subsidies of between $6,500 and $10,000 for employers who hire a young job seeker.

 This program is about getting young people ready, giving them a go and getting them a job.
-It is already helping thousands of young Australians.

-Funding for universities is at record levels – with funding of $17.2 billion in 2017, which is set to grow to $21.1 billion in 2021 (a 23% increase).
+Funding for universities is at record levels – over $17 billion a year.
+It is set to grow by almost $2 billion between 2017 and 2021.

 Australia has one of the most generous student loan schemes in the world – the Higher Education Loan Program (HELP).
 This ensures domestic students don’t pay up-front fees.
-A HELP loan is still one of the cheapest loans you will ever get.
-Students don't have to pay it back until they’re earning a good income.
-Our system is more generous than the UK.

-Information current as at March 2018
+Information current as November 2018